How To Determine Florida Spousal Support

 - The length of the marriage

-- The age, physical, and mental conditions of each spouse
+- The age, physical and mental conditions of each spouse

-- The number of children you have
+- The number of children each spouse has

 It’s important to understand how Florida alimony is awarded.
 As an attorney with years of experience with Florida divorce, I work closely with you to ensure that you get a realistic solution to your spousal support issue.
 In some cases, even uncontested divorces require alimony negotiation.